 - All classes are taught and overseen by St Mark James certified instructors in high-end training facilities.

 - Classrooms are outfitted with the latest AED trainers and training mannequins.

 Did You Know?

 Iron deficiency anemia

-Iron deficiency anemia (IDA) is a condition where there aren’t enough health red blood cells circulating the body.
-Iron is responsible for producing hemoglobin, the oxygen carrying part of the red blood cell.
+Iron deficiency anemia (IDA) is a condition where there aren’t enough healthy red blood cells circulating in the body.
+Iron is responsible for producing hemoglobin, the oxygen-carrying part of the red blood cell.
 Lack of iron in the body is can be caused by: